opennars/opennars/doc/Open-Nars-One-Dot-Six.md

 Beside [http://www.worldscientific.com/worldscibooks/10.1142/8665 Non-Axiomatic Logic: A Model of Intelligent Reasoning](0,1].), procedural reasoning in NARS is also discussed in [Solving a Problem With or Without a Program](http://www.degruyter.com/view/j/jagi.2012.3.issue-3/v10229-011-0021-5/v10229-011-0021-5.xml?format=INT).
 A previous implementation exists as version 1.3.3, with [working examples in several files](https://code.google.com/p/open-nars/source/browse/trunk/nars-dist/Examples-1.3.3/), as well as descriptions in [[Procedural Inference]], [[Procedural Examples]], and [[Procedural Learning]].

-In nars.logic.entity.Sentence, add a "desire" value, which is truth-value interpreted differently.
+In nars.nal.entity.Sentence, add a "desire" value, which is truth-value interpreted differently.
 Furthermore, add "Goal" and "Query" as two types of Sentence, and process them like "Judgment" and "Question", but using desire-value, rather than truth-value.

 In all the inference rules, "Query/Goal" and "Judgment/Question" are processed in parallel.
 Most of the code for this already exist in 1.3.3, and only need to be revised.